KeyWorksRW/wxFetch/README.md

     FetchContent_MakeAvailable( wxWidgets )
 ```

 Alternatively, this can be added as a submodule or subtree to your own project.
-The one downside is that `FetchContent_Declare` will stay current with changes in this repository (unless you set FETCHCONTENT_UPDATES_DISCONNECTED), whereas submodule/subtrees have to be manually updated.
+The one downside is that `FetchContent_Declare` will stay current with changes in this repository (unless you set FETCHCONTENT_UPDATES_DISCONNECTED).
+A submodule or subtree will have to be manually updated (which means you get to choose when to update).

 See the wxWidgets [README](maintain/wxReadMe.md) file for information about wxWidgets.